blekenbleu/blekenbleu.github.io/microscope/tube.md

 a so-called tube lens, which converts those parallel rays back to finite,
 which oculars in turn change back to nearly parallel rays for observers' eyes.

-This use of a second lens to obtain a virtual image from parallel rays is called [afocal](https://en.wikipedia.org/wiki/Afocal_system),
+Using another lens to obtain virtual images from parallel rays is called [afocal](https://en.wikipedia.org/wiki/Afocal_system),
 and that term is also used for [Afocal photography](https://en.wikipedia.org/wiki/Afocal_photography),
 where rays from oculars to observers' eyes are nominally parallel,